By Richard Winters

 The film also has a strong ‘70s soundtrack.
 Not only does it open with a great stereo version of Steely Dan’s title hit, but just about every rock hit from 1978 can be heard playing in the background at some point.
-There is also excellent concert footage of Jimmy Buffet as well as Linda Ronstadt who those live versions of ‘Tumbling Dice’, ‘Poor, Poor Pitiful Me’, and ‘Love Me Tender’.
+There is also excellent concert footage of Jimmy Buffet as well as Linda Ronstadt who does live versions of ‘Tumbling Dice’, ‘Poor, Poor Pitiful Me’, and ‘Love Me Tender’.

 The film unfortunately falls apart at the end with a sit-in segment that proves unrealistic and exaggerated.
 Radio personal are hired and fired every day.
 It’s the nature of the business and one knows that going in and prepares for it.
 It is highly unlikely that any of the other employees would stage a sit-in like the one shown here simply because it would put not only their job, but careers in complete jeopardy.
 Dugan with his strong resume could easily find himself a job at another station pretty quickly, so their efforts seemed unnecessary.
 The idea that hundreds of people would come out onto the street to protest and even overturn cars is ridiculous and what’s worse is that the crowd scenes were clearly done on an inside soundstage making the entire segment look staged and fake.